Pandora, the World of Avatar at Disney’s Animal Kingdom

 Visiting Pandora World of Avatar at Night

-One good turn always deserves another so if you visit Pandora in the daytime you really must return in the evening.
-I think this has become the case with most of the new lands that have opened within Disney in the past few years.
+One good turn always deserves another, so if you visit Pandora in the daytime, you must return in the evening.
+This has become the case with most of the new lands that have opened within Disney in the past few years.

-The land is covered in bioluminescence and glows in a way that is much prettier in person than in pictures.
+The land is covered in bioluminescence and glows in a way much prettier in person than in pictures.